- 1 pound dried black-eyed peas

 - Additional cooked and crumbled bacon, optional

-- Place peas and bacon in a large Dutch oven; add water to cover.
-Bring to a boil; boil for 2 minutes.
-Remove from the heat; let soak, covered, for 1 hour.
+- Rinse and sort black-eyed peas.
+Place peas and bacon in a Dutch oven; add water to cover.
+Bring to a boil; boil 2 minutes.
+Remove from heat; let soak, covered, 1 hour.
 Do not drain.

 - In a skillet, heat butter over medium-high heat.
 Add onion; cook and stir until tender.
 Add garlic; cook 1 minute longer.
-Stir in thyme and salt.
+Stir in thyme.

-- Add to pea mixture; return to the heat.
-Cook, covered, over medium heat for 30 minutes or until peas are tender, stirring occasionally.
-If desired, top with additional crumbled bacon.
+- Stir into pea mixture.
+Bring to a boil; reduce heat.
+Simmer, covered, 30-40 minutes or until peas are tender, stirring occasionally.
+Sprinkle with salt to taste.
+If desired, serve with additional crumbled bacon.
 Yield: 8 servings.

 Reviews for Black-Eyed Peas with Bacon